-Kids can partake in a Pirate Snorkel Adventure ($35) daily July 1 through Labor Day and weekends and holidays in September.
+Kids can partake in a Pirate Snorkel Adventure ($35), daily in the summer and weekends and holidays in September.
 They'll help Captain Poseidon find his buried treasure while swimming with tropical fish.

-The new exhibition center, part of the aquarium's $24 million expansion that was completed in July, features an indoor exotic butterfly and bird exhibit.
+The new exhibition center, part of the aquarium's $24 million expansion, features an indoor exotic butterfly and bird exhibit.
 This exhibit will change every few years.

 Address: 431 East Main Street, Riverhead, NY 11901

-Hours: Long Island Aquarium and Exhibition Center is open 10am-5pm daily (closed December 25)
+Hours: Long Island Aquarium and Exhibition Center is open 10am-5pm daily (closed Thanksgiving and Christmas)